-Open Resarch Data
+Open Research Data

-GitHub template for FAIR and open research data
+GitHub Template for FAIR and Open Research Data

-GitHub issues GitHub forks GitHub stars Code license Data license DOI
+GitHub issues GitHub forks GitHub stars Code license Data license

 Why use a template (even for small datasets)?